viper25/stoscbot/Readme.md

     }
     ```
 2. Add Timezone as an Application Settings variable i.e. `TZ=Asia/Singapore`
 3. Set a startup script in Azure Console under `Startup Command`.
-This is what will be used to start the bot (do not ignore the `.session` file).
+This is what will be used to start the bot (do not ignore to create the Pyrogram `.session` file).
 4. It is expected the app provide an application running at port 8000.
 If not, the Azure App Service container will stop after a while (and our bot process will be killed).
 </details>